Peace Can Be Found

-Opening the Torah, reading from the Torah – Praying to God as a father, a power who sustains life, able to breathe life into dead matter and caring for all who live.
-This was the God they were praying too.
+Opening the Torah, reading from the Torah – Praying to God as a father, a power who sustains life, able to breathe life into dead matter, and caring for all who live.
+This was the God they were praying to.
 I pray to the same God.

 My heart was filled with love as I sat in a room full of Jews and possibly other non-Jews.
 I am sad that my father and son had to die for me to be here.
 I am thankful to continue to find healing through my own faith and others.
 There was only peace in the services attended.
 A peace I think we all seek.